 Check Yourself: Questions posed throughout the chapter after key points allow students to stop and think about what they have learned.

 Marketing Applications: Each chapter concludes with eight to eleven Marketing Applications.
 These essay-style questions determine whether students have grasped the concepts covered in each chapter by asking them to apply what they have learned to marketing scenarios that are relevant to their lives.

 CREATE, our Custom Textbook Option Craft your teaching resources to match the way you teach!
-With McGraw-Hill Create, www.mcgrawhillcreate.com, you can easily rearrange chapters, combine material from other content sources, and quickly upload content you have written like your course syllabus or teaching notes.
+With McGraw-Hill Create, www.mcgrawhillcreate.com, you can easily rearrange chapters, combine material from other content sources, quickly upload content you have written like your course syllabus or teaching notes, then personalize your book's appearance by selecting the cover and adding your name, school, and course information.
 Find the content you need in Create by searching through thousands of leading McGraw-Hill textbooks.
 Arrange your book to fit your teaching style.
-Create even allows you to personalize your book’s appearance by selecting the cover and adding your name, school, and course information.
-Order a Create book and you’ll receive a complimentary print review copy in 3–5 business days or a complimentary electronic review copy (eComp) via email in about one hour.
+Order a Create book and you'll receive a complimentary print review copy in 3 – 5 business days or a complimentary electronic review copy (eComp) via email in about one hour.
 Go to www.mcgrawhillcreate.com today and register.
 Experience how McGraw-Hill Create empowers you to teach your students your way.

 Marketing Plan Pro – The most widely used marketing plan software program in the industry, and it includes everything students need to create professional, complete, and accurate marketing plans.
 Marketing Plan Pro can be packaged with Marketing, Fourth Edition for a nominal fee.